Alexandre Bonvin bio photo

 The performance of this protocol of course depends on the number of models generated at each step.
 Few models are less probable to capture the correct binding pose, while an exaggerated number will become computationally unreasonable.
 The standard HADDOCK protocol generates 1000 models in the rigid body minimization stage, and then refines the best 200 – regarding the energy function - in both it1 and water.
 Note, however, that while 1000 models are generated by default in it0, they are the result of five minimization trials and for each of these the 180º symmetrical solution is also sampled.
 Effectively, the 1000 models written to disk are thus the results of the sampling of 10.000 docking solutions.

-The final models are automatically clustered based on a specific similarity measure - either the positional interface ligand RMSD (iL-RMSD) that captures conformational changes about the interface by fitting on the interface of the receptor (the first molecule) and calculating the RMSDs on the interface of the smaller partner, or the fraction of common contacts (current default) that measures the similarity of the intermolecular contacts.
-For RMSD clustering, the interface used in the calculation is automatically defined based on an analysis of all contacts made in all models.
+The final models are automatically clustered based on a specific similarity measure - either the positional interface ligand RMSD (iL-RMSD) that captures conformational changes about the interface by fitting on the interface of the receptor (the first molecule) and calculating the RMSDs on the interface of the smaller partner, or the fraction of common contacts (FCC), which is the current default, that measures the similarity of the intermolecular contacts.
+For RMSD clustering, the interface used in the calculation is automatically defined based on an analysis of all intermolecular contacts made in all models.

 The information at hand